-The Commission further finds that, among its important qualities, the Apollo Theater was for four decades starting in the 1930s one of New York City's and the nation's foremost arenas for leading popular black American performing talent; that its neo-classical style terra-cotta facade and 1940 "Apollo" signs and marquee have widely identified the theater on Harlem's 125th Street; that the Apollo Theater represents the work of prolific twentieth-century New York theater architect George Keister; that its construction as Hurtig & Seamon's New Theater reflects the early twentieth-century entertainment history of vaudeville and burlesque in Harlem; that the Apollo Theater continued Harlem's earlier vaudeville tradition, in particular the tradition of Harlem theaters which displayed black performers in a variety show format; that the Apollo Theater was graced by the presence of nearly all major black American performers at some point in their careers; and that the Apollo Theater reflects the migration of blacks to Harlem and represents the cultural contributions of Harlem and black Americans to New York City and the nation.
+The Commission further finds that, among its important qualities, the Interior of the Apollo Theater was for four decades starting in the 1930s one of New York City's and the nation's foremost arenas for leading popular black American performing talent; that it retains much of its original character, including its proscenium and flanking boxes and classically-inspired plaster ornament; that the interior evokes the history of the Apollo as one of New York's great theaters; that the Apollo Theater represents the work of prolific twentieth-century New York theater architect George Keister; that its construction as Hurtig & Seamon's New Theater reflects the early twentieth century entertainment history of vaudeville and burlesque in Harlem; that the Apollo Theater continued Harlem's earlier vaudeville tradition, in particular the tradition of Harlem theaters which displayed black performers in a variety show format; that the Apollo Theater was graced by the presence of nearly all major black American performers at some point in their careers; and that the Apollo Theater reflects the migration of blacks to Harlem and represents the cultural contributions of Harlem and black Americans to New York City and the nation.

-Accordingly, pursuant to the provisions of Chapter 21 (formerly Chapter 63) of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Apollo Theater, 253 West 125th Street, Borough of Manhattan, and designates Tax Map Block 1931, Lot 10, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21 (formerly Chapter 63) of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark, the Apollo Theater first floor interior consisting of main lobby, the auditorium including the staircases leading to the first balcony level boxes, and the orchestra pit; the first balcony floor interior consisting of the upper part of the auditorium and the boxes; the second balcony floor interior consisting of the upper part of the auditorium and ceiling, and the boxes; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, murals, panels and railings; 253 West 125th Street, Borough of Manhattan, and designates Tax Map Block 1931, Lot 10, Borough of Manhattan, as its Landmark Site.